HardlyDifficult/Tutorials/Chapter6.md

 <br>Add a section at the top where the Character cannot enter:

 The win condition for this level is breaking each of the breakaway blocks.
 We don't want you to be able to reach the mushroom as you did in level 1.
-Blocks are added to gaurd the mushroom and a layer is used to allow enemies to pass through but block the player.
+Blocks are added to guard the mushroom and a layer is used to allow enemies to pass through but block the player.

 The rigidbody is added so this may also fall at the level's end.